CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Experiments

 \subsection{Implementation details}

-In the initial backbone model training phase, the following steps are taken: The RSICD dataset is fine-tuned over 10 epochs using a UNet network and the AdamW optimizer with a learning rate of \(1 \times 10^{-5}\).
+In the initial backbone model training phase, the following steps are taken: The RSICD dataset is fine-tuned over 10 epochs using the U-Net and the AdamW optimizer with a learning rate of \(1 \times 10^{-5}\).
 The input images are resized to \(512 \times 512\), with the model's parameters totaling approximately 0.9 billion.
-For the sampling process, DDPM is utilized, setting the number of time steps to 100 and the classifier-free bootstrap scale to 7.5.
+For the sampling process, DDIM is utilized, setting the number of time steps to 100 and the classifier-free bootstrap scale to 7.5.

-During the conditional control phase: Original images from the fMoW and Million-AID datasets are organized into 200,000 text-image pairs.
+During the conditional control phase, original images from the fMoW and Million-AID datasets are organized into 200,000 text-image pairs.
 These images are then segmented into multiple conditional representations through annotator networks.
 This process involves randomly combining single or multiple conditional information, including road maps, MLSD, content, and extracted raw captions, metadata, and fine-tuning the conditional control network over 5 epochs.
-The AdamW optimizer, with a learning rate of \(1 \times 10^{-5}\), is used throughout this process, resizing both the input image and the local conditional graph to \(512 \times 512\).
+The AdamW optimizer, with a learning rate of \(1 \times 10^{-4}\), is used throughout this process, resizing both the input image and the local conditional graph to \(512 \times 512\).
 Experiments are conducted on NVIDIA GeForce RTX 4090 and NVIDIA RTX A100 GPUs, with a batch size of 8.